aleksha/data-analysis-tutorial/session-5/README.md

 ## Weighted fit for efficiency evaluation

-Sometimes multidimensional efficency map is provided not by a simulation, but from the data itself (for example, from calibration sample).
-Nest weighted fit procedure can be used to evaluate an efficency:
+Sometimes multidimensional efficiency map is provided not by a simulation, but from the data itself (for example, from calibration sample).
+Nest weighted fit procedure can be used to evaluate an efficiency:
 ```python
 h_eff  = TH2F(... # efficency map on x and y variables